Fortinetics Book a call →

 • May 2026

-Practitioner consensus across Q2 2026 trade press converged on a late-2026-to-early-2027 rulemaking timeline for the Rev 2 to Rev 3 transition — meaningfully tighter than the prior 'timeline unknown' framing.
-CMMC Level 2 remains Rev 2-assessed for now, but primes are asking subs about Rev 3 readiness.
+Q2 2026 trade-press commentary converged on a near-term rulemaking window for the Rev 2 to Rev 3 transition.
+DoD has not published one: 32 CFR 170.2 still incorporates Rev 2, and the CMMC final rule states Rev 3 is not currently applicable.
+CMMC Level 2 remains Rev 2-assessed, but primes are asking subs about Rev 3 readiness.

 Read more →